 I’VE FILED MY APPLICATION, WHY CAN’T THEY TELL ME IF IT’S PATENTABLE?

-A patent applicant’s first communication from the USPTO patent examiner may be a Restriction Requirement.
-The Restriction Requirement requires the applicant to choose among different application claims in order to proceed with examination.
+A patent applicant’s first communication from the USPTO patent examiner may be a notice for Restriction Requirements.
+The Restriction Requirements requires the applicant to choose among different application claims in order to proceed with examination.

 Typically, a patent application is filed with 3 independent claims and a total of 20 independent and dependent claims.
 Each claim describes variations of the invention.